I am a writer and historian who studies what happened to African American survivors of racist violence.

 My writings have appeared in DAME magazine, Slate, The American Historian, and the New York Times.
 I have appeared on NPR’s “Morning Edition” and “On Point,” “BackStory with the American History Guys,” and on WDET’s “Detroit Today.”

 My interest in producing stories of African American history that reach academic and lay audiences has grown in recent years and been rewarded.
 I was one of the co-developers of #CharlestonSyllabus.
 I’ve had the great fortune of contributing to podcasts and to documentaries, both behind the scenes like on TLC’s “Who Do You Think You Are?”: Regina King and up front with PBS’s Reconstruction: America after the Civil War.
 I’m the host and producer of ‘Seizing Freedom’ a podcast docudrama about African Americans’ fight for liberty and equality during and after the Civil War.

-When I am not working, I indulge my love of fiction and streaming Australian, British, and Scandinavian TV shows while also taking advantage of the many perks of living, playing, and working in The D.
+When I am not working, I’m minding my business and indulging my love of fiction, photography, podcasts, and streaming international TV shows while also taking advantage of the many perks of living and playing in Detroit.